CoopGuy/Js-Snake/README.md

       2. The draw function --> draws one frame of the game on the html canvas within index.html
   4. And sets up two intervals to utilize the update and draw function to run the game and continuously display it to the user

-  ## The index.html file and the style.css
+  ## The index.html and the style.css files
   These files work together to center a title and some text over the canvas element, which expands or contracts based on the window size to fill the entire viewport

   Due to the code that dictates how the canvas is formatted, the initial size of the game area will be constant and the canvas element will stretch or contract the shapes within itself to maintain the aspect ratio that it initialized with, despite window resizes or viewport resizes